-TO: THE PROSPECTIVE PURCHASER OF THE REAL PROPERTY KNOWN AS: This information is Valid Through June 30, 2021.
-THIS IS A NOTIFICATION TO YOU PRIOR TO YOUR PURCHASING THIS PROPERTY.
-THE SELLER IS REQUIRED TO GIVE YOU THIS NOTICE AND TO OBTAIN A COPY SIGNED BY YOU TO INDICATE THAT YOU HAVE RECEIVED AND READ THIS NOTICE.
-(1) This property is subject to a special tax, which is in addition to the regular property taxes and any other charges and benefit assessments on the parcel.
-This special tax may not be imposed on all parcels within the city or county where the property is located.
-If you fail to pay this tax when due each year, the property may be foreclosed upon and sold.
-The tax is used to provide public facilities or services that are likely to particularly benefit the property.
-YOU SHOULD TAKE THIS TAX AND THE BENEFITS FROM THE PUBLIC FACILITIES AND SERVICES FOR WHICH IT PAYS INTO ACCOUNT IN DECIDING WHETHER TO BUY THIS PROPERTY.
-(2) The maximum annual special tax which may be levied against this parcel to pay for public facilities during the 2020-21 tax year is as follows: Single Family Dwellings, \$260.47; Mobile Dwellings, \$130.24; Multi-Family Dwellings, \$130.24; Commercial / Industrial, \$260.47 per each 1/4 acre; Agriculturally Zoned, \$260.47 per residence; Agriculturally Zoned which contains no residence will not be taxed; and Vacant, Undeveloped, Non-Agricultural, \$260.47 per parcel.
-The amount can increase up to a maximum of 4.63% annually, compounded.
-This special tax will be levied each year until all of the authorized facilities are built and all special tax bonds are repaid.
-(3) The authorized facilities which are being paid for by the special taxes, and by the money received from the sale of bonds which are being repaid by the special taxes, to the extent that financing is available, are: The repair, rehabilitation, modification and expansion of existing elementary and secondary school facilities; The acquisition of sites and the construction of elementary and secondary school facilities with related appurtenances; and support structures; and The acquisition of related equipment; all necessary to meet student population demands.
-These facilities may not yet have all been constructed or acquired and it is possible that some may never be constructed or acquired.
-In addition, the special taxes may be used to pay for costs of the following services: None YOU MAY OBTAIN A COPY OF THE RESOLUTION WHICH AUTHORIZED CREATION OF THE COMMUNITY FACILITIES DISTRICT, AND WHICH SPECIFIED MORE PRECISELY HOW THE SPECIAL TAX IS APPORTIONED AND HOW THE PROCEEDS OF THE TAX WILL BE USED, FROM THE DAVIS JOINT UNIFIED SCHOOL DISTRICT BY CALLING 757-5300 ext.
-122. THERE MAY BE A CHARGE FOR THIS DOCUMENT NOT TO EXCEED THE ESTIMATED REASONABLE COST OF PROVIDING THE DOCUMENT.
-I (WE) ACKNOWLEDGE THAT I (WE) HAVE READ THIS NOTICE AND RECEIVED A COPY OF THIS NOTICE PRIOR TO ENTERING INTO A CONTRACT TO PURCHASE OR DEPOSIT RECEIPT WITH RESPECT TO THE ABOVE REFERENCED PROPERTY.
-I (WE) UNDERSTAND THAT I (WE) MAY TERMINATE THE CONTRACT TO PURCHASE OR DEPOSIT RECEIPT WITHIN THREE DAYS AFTER RECEIVING THIS NOTICE IN PERSON OR WITHIN FIVE DAYS AFTER IT WAS DEPOSITED IN THE MAIL BY GIVING WRITTEN NOTICE OF THAT TERMINATION TO THE OWNER, SUBDIVIDER, OR AGENT SELLING THE PROPERTY.
-DATE
+TO : TH E PROSPECTIVE PURCHASER OF THE REAL PROPERTY KNOW 'N AS: - This information is Valid Through June 30, 2023.
+NOTIFICATION TO YOU PRIOR TO YOUR PURCHASING THIS PROPERTY.
+TH TICE AND TO OBTAIN A COPY SIGNED BY YOU TO INDICATE THAT YOU HAV (1) asse loca publ BEN s property is subject to a special tax, which is in addition to the regular pessments on the parcel.
+This special tax may not be imposed on all parceted.
+If you fail to pay this tax when due each year, the property may be lic facilities or services that are likely to particularly benefit the property NEFITS FROM THE PUBLIC FACILITIES AND SERVICES FOR WIETHER TO BUY THIS PROPERTY. els within the foreclosed up v.
+YOU SHOU city or county where the property is on and sold.
+The tax is used to provide ULD TAKE THIS TAX AND THE (2) is as Indu maximum annual special tax which may be levied against this parcel to follows: Single Family Dwellings, \$285.15; Mobile Dwellings, \$142.5 strial, \$285.15 per each 1/4 acre; Agriculturally Zoned, \$285.15 per residence will not be taxed; and Vacant, Undeveloped, Non-Agricultural, \$2 8; Multi-Fam idence; Agrici ily Dwellings, \$142.58; Commercial / ılturally Zoned which contains no The all o amount can increase up to a maximum of 4.63% annually, compounded if the authorized facilities are built and all special tax bonds are repaid. l.
+This special tax will be levied each year until (3) authorized facilities which are being paid for by the special taxes, and by grepaid by the special taxes, to the extent that financing is available, ar received from the sale of bonds which are 1) 2) 3) The repair, rehabilitation, modification and expansion of existing elem The acquisition of sites and the construction of elementary and second support structures; and The acquisition of related equipment; all necessary to meet student po ary school fac ilities with related appurtenances; and The ese fa cilities may not yet have all been constructed or acquired and it is possi ble that some may never be constructed or acquired.
+In a additi on, the special taxes may be used to pay for costs of the following servi ces: None WH FRO ICH S OM TH Y OBTAIN A COPY OF THE RESOLUTION WHICH AUTHORIZED CREATION OF PECIFIED MORE PRECISELY HOW THE SPECIAL TAX IS APPORTIONED AND H THE DAVIS JOINT UNIFIED SCHOOL DISTRICT BY CALLING 757-5300 ext.
+122. THE EXCEED THE ESTIMATED REASONABLE COST OF PROVIDING THE DOCUMEN OW THE PROC ERE MAY BE A EEDS OF THE TAX WILL BE USED, CON I (W PER NTRA (E) M. (SON) CKNOWLEDGE THAT I (WE) HAVE READ THIS NOTICE AND RECEIVED A COP- CT TO PURCHASE OR DEPOSIT RECEIPT WITH RESPECT TO THE ABOVE REFE AY TERMINATE THE CONTRACT TO PURCHASE OR DEPOSIT RECEIPT WITHIN OR WITHIN FIVE DAYS AFTER IT WAS DEPOSITED IN THE MAIL BY GIVING WITHIN FIVE DAYS AFTER IT WAS DEPOSITED IN THE MAIL BY GIVING WITHIN FIVE DAYS AFTER IT WAS DEPOSITED IN THE MAIL BY GIVING WITHIN FIVE DAYS AFTER IT WAS DEPOSITED IN THE MAIL BY GIVING WITHIN THE MAIL BY GIVING WITHIN THE PROPERTY.
+RENCED PROPI THREE DAYS ERTY.
+I (WE) UNDERSTAND THAT AFTER RECEIVING THIS NOTICE IN DA TE